telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/clone-node-and-children.md

 ---
-title: Clone TreeView Node and Its Children
+title: Clone a TreeView Node and Its Children
 page_title: Clone a TreeView Node and Its Children | Kendo UI TreeView
-description: "Learn how to clone (copy) the selected node and its children in a kendo UI TreeView."
+description: "Learn how to clone (copy) the selected node and its children in a Kendo UI TreeView."
 slug: howto_clonenodeandchildren_treeview
 ---